animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 Independently, sex work should be legalized, regarded as a subset of fine art, formally and academically, but distinct from intimacy healing, and the branches of medicine and fine art can overlap.

 Radical idea, but that's the direction.
-Not subduing patients further to further obstruct their paths to spiritual integrations.
 Humans need each other.
 Relationships are the most fundamental part of life, more of a basic necessity than food, water, shelter, or drugs.

 Perhaps my alternative would've served better, and not required further oppressions put on her.